A few days after Eric Garner’s killers were not indicted in New York City, a very big Female Lifestyle Empowerment Brand sent an email.

 When I got that email, I had already been thinking about lifestyle marketing and how sexist and classist it was.

-I’d already been noticing how the urge to positivity in our self-help spaces was erasing people in the midst of struggle.
+I’d already been noticing how the insistence on positivity in our self-help spaces was being used to shun or erase people in the midst of struggle.

 I’d already been noticing how most people were using lifestyle + launch marketing, together, were trying to help women build their conscious, personal power while triggering them into unconscious buying decisions.

-I’d already been noticing the way non-political platforms were using political, feminist language to distinguish their brand.
+I’d already been noticing the way non-political platforms were using political, feminist language to build their brands…without building actual feminist business practices into those companies.

 I’d already been noticing how we’re cultivating authority over other women rather than trying to consolidate and exercise power outside women-only spaces.